adhr1t/rain_pred_proj/README.md

 *   Label Encoded Month, Location, WindGustDir, WindDir9am, WindDir3pm, RainToday, and RainTomorrow columns

 # EDA
 I built histograms and bar charts to help understand our data and note any immediate trends.
-Also made a heatmap to make correlations limpid.
+I also made a heatmap to make correlations limpid.